SU(2)-Symmetric Spin-Boson Model: Quantum Criticality, Fixed-Point Annihilation, and Duality: Abstract

 \section{Abstract}

-Dissipative quantum impurity models represent conceptually simple yet non-trivial settings for quantum criticality.
-Here we present results from high-accuracy quantum Monte Carlo calculations for the SU(2)-symmetric spin-boson (or Bose-Kondo) model, relevant to diverse problems such as cavity quantum electrodynamics, magnetic moments in quantum critical magnets, and Kondo-breakdown transitions in heavy-fermion metals.
-We study the model with a power-law bath spectrum $\propto \w^s$ where, in addition to a critical phase predicted by perturbative renormalization group (RG), a stable strong-coupling phase is present for all values of $0<s<1$.
-The critical phase ceases to exist for $s<s^\ast = 0.6540(2)$, rendering the perturbative prediction invalid.
-We provide direct numerical evidence for the collision and annihilation of two intermediate-coupling RG fixed points at $s^\ast$ responsible for that.
-We uncover a surprising duality between the two fixed points, corresponding to a reflection symmetry of the RG beta function.
-We then utilize this duality to make analytical predictions for critical properties at strong coupling which are in excellent agreement with the numerical results.
-We comment on the consequences for impurity moments in critical magnets.
+The annihilation of two intermediate-coupling renormalization-group (RG) fixed points is of interest in diverse fields from statistical mechanics to high-energy physics, but has so far only been studied using perturbative techniques.
+Here we present high-accuracy quantum Monte Carlo results for the SU(2)-symmetric $S=1/2$ spin-boson (or Bose-Kondo) model.
+We study the model with a power-law bath spectrum $\propto \omega^s$ where, in addition to a critical phase predicted by perturbative RG, a stable strong-coupling phase is present.
+Using a detailed scaling analysis, we provide direct numerical evidence for the collision and annihilation of two RG fixed points at $s^\ast = 0.6540(2)$, causing the critical phase to disappear for $s<s^\ast$.
+In particular, we uncover a surprising duality between the two fixed points, corresponding to a reflection symmetry of the RG beta function, which we utilize to make analytical predictions at strong coupling which are in excellent agreement with numerics.
+Our work makes phenomena of fixed-point annihilation accessible to large-scale simulations, and we comment on the consequences for impurity moments in critical magnets.

-Models of dissipative quantum systems play a central role in modern physics.
-A conceptually simple class is that of quantum spins coupled to a bosonic environment, with applications from fundamental statistical mechanics to biological systems \cite{leggett}.
-Such quantum impurity models exhibit equilibrium phase transitions at zero temperature \cite{mv06}, with connections to the statistical mechanics of spin models with long-range interactions.
-A prominent example is the standard spin-boson model where an $S=1/2$ spin, equivalently a two-level system, is subjected to a transverse field and coupled to a single bosonic bath with a gapless spectrum scaling as $\w^s$.
-This model features a quantum phase transition between a delocalized and a localized phase \cite{kehrein96,bulla03}.
-This transition obeys a quantum-to-classical correspondence (QCC) \cite{VTB05,rieger09,guo12}, i.e., is in the same universality class as the thermal phase transition of the one-dimensional Ising model with $1/r^{1+s}$ interactions \cite{luijten_classical_1997,fisher_critical_1972}.